yoelbassin/Line-Counter/README.md

 python counter.py
 ```

-and than entering the url:
+and than enter the url:

 ```
 Please enter repository url: [file_url]